Rangnick not thinking of Rashford future

 Last updated on .From the section Man Utd

-Manchester United interim manager Ralf Rangnick will not "put any energy" into questions over Marcus Rashford's future at the club..
+Manchester United interim manager Ralf Rangnick will not "put any energy" into questions over Marcus Rashford's future at the club.

 Rashford, 24, is considering his future at United after being left on the bench for the 4-1 defeat by Manchester City despite the absences of Cristiano Ronaldo and Edinson Cavani.